Lower Extremity MRI (Foot, Ankle, Knee, Leg or Hip MRI) - CAM 721HB

 - Positive testing:

-- Suspected ACL rupture — acute knee injury with physical exam limited by pain and swelling AFTER initial X-ray completed13,14
+- Suspected ACL Rupture - acute knee injury with physical exam limited by pain and swelling AFTER initial x-ray completed with any of the following (14)

 - Based on mechanism of injury, i.e., twisting, blunt force